stg-tud/unsafe_go_study_results/README.md

    (app).
 Each directory contains subfolders with names similar to `efficiency__cast-struct`, where the purpose label and usage label as used in our paper are included, separated by two underscores.
 Each of the directories contains one file for each classified usage, as described in more detail below.
- - `rawdata` contains Git submodules for each of the 500 projects under examination, set to the specific revision that we analyzed.
+ - `projects` contains Git submodules for each of the 500 projects under examination, set to the specific revision that we analyzed.
- - `scrips` contains Python scripts to replicate the figures and tables included in our paper, as well as the data acquisition tool that we used to extract unsafe code blocks from the projects.
+ - `scrips` contains Python scripts to replicate the figures and tables included in our paper, as well as the data acquisition tool that we used to extract unsafe code blocks from the projects and a Jupyter notebook with the Python code that we used to explore the data.

-## Rawdata: project code and dependencies
+## Raw project data: project code and dependencies

 We analyzed the 500 top-rated Go projects from GitHub.
 They are referenced through Git submodules in this repository.
 From these, we excluded 150 projecs that did not yet support modules, and 7 which did not compile.